 The application is based on the principles of the five Washington School Board Standards.
 Each standard has a set of benchmarks to help identify the knowledge and skills that high performing boards demonstrate.

 Five essays with supporting documentation – one for each standard – focus on a different benchmark each year.
-These demonstrations of effectiveness count for up to 60% of the application’s score.
+A sixth essay with evidence addressing the achievement gap remains constant year to year.
+These demonstrations of effectiveness count for up to 69% of the application’s score.

 The full board should be involved in discussion and writing, and narratives should reflect the viewpoint and work of the board, rather than the administration.

 For more detailed instructions, open and download the application.
-To help inform your narratives, we suggest you browse through the resource links in the box to the right of this page.
+To help inform your narratives, we recommend you browse through the resource links in the box to the right of this page.

-Award recipients will be announced on the evening of Saturday, November 23 at the WSSDA Annual Conference in Bellevue.
+Award recipients will be announced during the lunchtime general session on Friday, November 20 at the WSSDA Annual Conference in Bellevue.
 All applicants should plan to be present.

-Applications are due no later than midnight, September 26.
+Applications are due no later than 5:00 p.m. on September 21.

 How to apply